ebuchman/blog/content/posts/uoa.md

 possible.
 We might think of this as basically deferring to barter.
 But arguably, the ideal way to settle is to bypass the transfer of any medium altogether, and instead to have a pattern of reciprocol obligations.
-I owe you, and later, you will owe me.
-Then we'll be able to net.
+I owe you, and later, you will owe me, and so on.
+Then we can just keep netting, without needing to use money.

 This isn't barter, since it's not synchronous.
 Invoices are being issued and settled in a Unit of Account.
 We might call it countertrade on credit, since both sides make reference to a common unit of account